python-useful-helpers/logwrap/README.rst

     Python 3.6
     Python 3.7

-.. note:: Python 3.4 and 2.7 is supported in versions < 5.0.0, python 3.5 in versions < 6 due to syntax changes.
+.. note:: 2.7 is supported in versions < 5.0.0, python 3.5 in versions < 6 due to syntax changes.

 This package includes helpers: